 Oxford is full of places to continue the conversation about Christianity and the life of the mind.
 A non-exhaustive list is below – if you would like to see something added here, contact us.

-- The Oxford Graduate Christian Union (GCU) meets 7 for 7.30pm every Monday night of term upstairs at the Mitre pub on the High Street, providing space for Oxford postgrads to engage thought-provoking speakers and connect with others.
+- The Oxford Graduate Christian Forum (GCF) meets 7 for 7.30pm every Monday night of term upstairs at the Mitre pub on the High Street, providing space for Oxford postgrads to engage thought-provoking speakers and connect with others.

 - Reading groups are organically emerging among postgrads and faculty on a wide range of topics.
-A few, in no particular order, are listed below.
 For further details, or if you’d like to start a group, contact us.
 We may be able to connect you with other postgrads or faculty with similar interests!

 No shortage of seminars to attend, as well: